-If you have ever lived in, or are considering purchasing a home in a development (or a “planned community” or “planned unit development” (PUD)), you are likely aware that each homeowner must pay periodic dues as well as occasional special assessments to the homeowner’s association (HOA).
+If you have ever lived in, or are considering purchasing a home in a development (or a "planned community" or "planned unit development" (PUD)), you are likely aware that the purchase price isn't the end of what you'll owe: Each homeowner must pay periodic dues as well as occasional special assessments to the homeowner's association (HOA).

-You can’t escape some level of dues and assessments if you’re going to live in a community run by a homeowners’ association (“HOA”).
-Periodic dues and special assessments are required regardless of the type of property within the development.
+You can't escape some level of dues and assessments if living in a community run by a homeowners' association ("HOA").
 Such fund collection is built into their basic legal and business structure.
 (Most developments are structured similarly.)

-The key things to understand are that the development will be run by an HOA.
-Portions of the property (possibly including parts of the unit you live in, such as the roof or walls, but also including sidewalks, community landscaping and meeting rooms, and so on) will be designated as “common areas” or “common elements.”
+The key things to understand is that portions of the property (possibly including parts of the unit you live in, such as the roof or walls, but also including sidewalks, community landscaping and meeting rooms, and so on) will be designated as "common areas" or "common elements."
 These areas are jointly owned by all HOA members (all owners in the development), and the HOA is responsible for their maintenance.

-Depending on the type of development, the amount of required HOA maintenance and the cost of that maintenance may vary.
-For example, a condominium development with a common gated entrance, extensive landscaping, numerous common fitness rooms, and a luxurious common clubhouse will take more funds to maintain than a single family home development with minimal landscaping and only one basic common gathering area.
+Depending on the type of development, the amount of required HOA maintenance and its cost can vary.
+For example, a condominium development with a common gated entrance, extensive landscaping, numerous common fitness rooms, and a luxurious common clubhouse will take more funds to maintain than a single-family home development with minimal landscaping and only one basic common gathering area.

 Because of this cost difference, dues and assessments in one type of community might be substantially higher than in another.
 What's more, different types of developments sometimes use different methods for apportioning costs among all the owners.